jgj1018/TIL/Books & Lectures/[Product] How to Build a Product Roadmap.md

 - Input and Considerations when building a roadmap
   - Key problems
-  - Solutions for those problems.
+  - Solutions for those problsems.
   - Goals/OKRs of the product
   - Higher level mission of the company